What does the Bible say about spiritual growth?

 “Spiritual maturity is not reached by the passing of the years, but by obedience to the will of God.”
 Oswald Chambers

 I am tired of people judging people’s spirituality by knowledge.

 I’ve run across many people who are a walking Bible, but they can’t do simple basic things such as forgive.
-They know so much about the Bible, but they don’t love, they are prideful, they are mean, the things that they do know they don’t put it to use.
+They know so much about the Bible, but they don’t love, they are prideful, they are mean, the things that they do know, they don’t put it to use.
 This is a heart of a Pharisee.
-One of the things I love to say is that, “you can know all about God and still not know God.”
+You can know all about God and still not know God.
 Many people love theology more than God Himself and this is idolatry.

 Many people think that when you become saved you enter into a state of perfection.